infinum/eightshift-docs/website/docs/basics/blocks-faq.md

 wp boilerplate blocks use-component --help
 ```

-### Can I use block/component from Eightshift-frontend-libs directly?
+### Can I use block/component from Eightshift Frontend Libs directly?

 It depends.
 You can't use things from the blocks folder like `components`, `custom`, `variations`, `wrapper`, etc. They are meant to be copied to your project, styled, and changed depending on your project's needs.